Thank You For Your Comments!

 Last week’s post, while it will go a long way toward stabilizing your relationship with a woman in the throes of a PMDD episode, was barely the tip of the iceberg.
 So this week I thought I’d continue with some tips and information on how to cope with your partner when she’s feeling her worst.

-Once again, most articles I read in researching this post were about how awful it is for the man, who has to deal with all sorts of aberrant behavior on the part of his partner.
-There doesn’t seem to be much understanding or empathy for the woman actually going through the brain chemical changes over which she has no control.
+Once again, most articles I read in researching this post were about how awful it is for the partner, who has to deal with all sorts of aberrant behavior on the part of his or her loved one.
+In these articles, there doesn’t seem to be much understanding or empathy for the woman actually going through the brain changes over which she has no control.

 So the first thing I want to emphasize once again is empathy.
 Put yourself in her place, and my guess is you’ll discover you wouldn’t want to have a body and brain you have no control over for several days a month.
 How would you feel if your thoughts—due to a biological disconnect between your brain and your mouth—came out as something else entirely—something actually hurtful to those you love the most?
 How would you feel if no matter how hard you tried to eat right and/or stay in shape, your body suddenly just wouldn’t cooperate?
 What if it actually undermined all your best efforts by bringing on intense cravings for things you know you shouldn’t eat, cravings for things that actually make your condition worse?